ebuchman/blog/content/posts/hayek-polanyi.md

 thought that would bring the inherently cooperative nature of economy back to the forefront.
 From Polanyi flowered a renewed discipline of [economic sociology].
-And from Hayek flowed the institutional economics of [James Buchanan] and [Oliver Williamson], which would culminate in the work of [Elinor Ostrom] [^ostrom].
+And from Hayek flowed the institutional economics of [James Buchanan] and [Oliver Williamson], which would culminate in the work of [Elinor Ostrom] and her husband [Vincent], on community-based governance and self-regulating civil society [^ostrom].
-Ostrom's polycentric governance model harkens back to that of Polanyi's nested cooperatives[^polycentrism].
+The polycentric governance of the Ostroms harkens back to that of Polanyi's nested cooperatives[^polycentrism].
 And in such models, in the synthesis of ideas from the Right and the Left, the Deductive and the Dialectical, the formalist and the substantivist - ultimately, in a proper reckoning with the ability of